Treat Acne & Other Skin Conditions With Banana Peels!149

 I’m not brave enough to share before/after pictures for the world to see, but the original poster graciously did this for us in her follow-up post.
 Just seeing those pictures was reason enough for me to try it and to send the link to my cousin!

 If you’re looking to do away with commercial products and harsh chemicals on your skin, I urge you to give this a try.
 It’s totally worth a shot: what’s the worst that can happen – you get some banana on your face for a couple days?
 Totally worth the risk

 Banana peels are chock-full of antioxidants, including lutein, which may help protect the skin against sun damage.
 They also contain esterified fatty acids, which have actually been isolated and incorporated into a patented lotion (Exorex lotion) used to treat eczema and psoriasis!

-Some extra notes and other uses for banana peels:
+Some extra notes and other uses

 - Banana peels can also be used to treat warts as well!
 Just tape a piece of the peel to cover the wart, leave on overnight, and remove in the morning.
 Continue with nightly treatments until wart is gone.